 TK Sundari Ravindran – Professor, Achutha Menon Centre for Health Science Studies, India

-Juliet Richters – Professor in Sexual Health, School of Public Health and Community Medicine, University of New South Wales, Australia
+Juliet Richters – Honorary Visiting Professor, Sexual Health Program, Kirby Institute, University of New South Wales, Australia

 Judit Sándor – Professor, Faculty of Political Science, Legal Studies and Gender Studies of the Central European University (CEU), Budapest, Hungary